hussamfyi/hussamfyi.github.io/_posts/2023-08-02-do-you-trust-yourself.md

 - Sketching for 30mins or more
 - Doing any other playful creative thing I can think of

-It won't make me money (at least no right away).
+These things might not make me any money (at least not right away).

-I don't know where this will lead in the long term either, but...
+And I don't know what it will lead to in the long run but...

 **I trust myself.**